 Within 24 hours of the test being completed, a diagnosis can be made and treatment can be prescribed.

 The clinical need for accelerated diagnosis for sleep Apnoea is urgent.
 Ultimately, PMD’s Home Sleep Test will enable Sleep Consultants to increase their patient coverage by over 200% with a minimum increase in resources.

-Fundamentally, PMD seeks to improve Patient outcomes by making every breath count through continuous Respiratory rate monitoring for general care floor and simple Home Sleep Tests for patients around the world.
-Positioning PMD’s technology as the industry standard in respiratory effort monitoring by 2020.
+Fundamentally, PMD seeks to improve patient outcomes by making every breath count with continuous respiratory rate monitoring for acute care and simple home sleep tests for patients around the world.
+We aim to position PMD’s technology as the industry standard in respiratory effort monitoring by 2020.

 Not for sale in the United States.